sbl133/react-webgame/README.md

 # webgame-react
-this repositories refer to https://github.com/ZeroCho/react-webgame
+This repositories refer to https://github.com/ZeroCho/react-webgame